USA

 More private than museums, as crowded as concert halls and fashion boutiques, less showy than towering glass skyscrapers, Manhattan's markets are New Yorkers' best hiding places and offer freshness, nature and sincerity.
-Our Top 4 of the best Manhattan's markets.
+Read on for our rundown of the top 4 best Manhattan markets to inspire your next USA trip.

 At the time of the new organic era, the vegan wave was growing and gyms were packed 24/7.
 The triple-layer hamburger and cheesecake fans may not like the new ' healthy eating' movement, but theirs is a losing battle.
 New York seems to be swept up in the desire for a green and healthy lifestyle.
 There isn't a neighbourhood that doesn't boast citizen gardens, plots of land awaiting skyscrapers that have been appropriated by a group of neighbours in order to plant a row of lettuce, a few shoots of tomatoes or a cabbage patch.
 There's not a flat roof that doesn't end up one day or another being handed over to the spades and rakes of those on the lower floors.
 Residents are finance experts during the week, and kings of the garden every Sunday.
 They wear designer suits with stilettos by night, and green aprons, rubber boots and watering cans by day.
 And for everyone else, head to the Manhattan markets.